emanuelpm/Blade-Mistress/README.md

 # Blade-Mistress
-Blade Mistress was a small MMO from the early 2000's that was created by Thom Robertson.
+This archived depot contains Blade Mistress, a small MMO from the early 2000's that was created by Thom Robertson.
 It was influenced heavily by MUDs and was meant to be low bandwidth yet still provide a fun, unique experience to players.

 The game had unique features for the time, such as: